Our Learning Environment went through a major upgrade in 2014 which saw four of our six classrooms transformed into new and exciting learning spaces.

 The bottom level consists mainly of a combined rugby/soccer/hockey field with an all weather cricket net in one corner.

 The bank separating the two levels is densely planted with a variety of trees and shrubs which makes for great imaginative play.
 Trees can be climbed and huts built and of course the slope is brilliant for going down on your scooter!
+Our new slide further enhances this play area.
+This area is also where you will find our new shade house, installed in 2021 for our developing nursery garden.

 The top level is where you will find our indoor Learning Spaces and our tennis/ miniball/netball court, ‘top’ field, sand pit, adventure playground, large ‘lunch’ deck, 20 metre swimming pool and hall.